+[Name of Faith Institution]

 Safer Recruitment Checklist

-Please use this checklist to ensure robust procedures are followed by the during the recruitment of all new staff as well as volunteers and trustees.
+Please use this checklist to ensure robust procedures are followed by the [Name of the Faith Institution] during the recruitment of all new staff as well as volunteers and trustees.
 This will need to be reviewed yearly or more frequently.

 Please also consult NSPCC guidelines here: https://learning.nspcc.org.uk/safeguarding-checklist?state=1#safer-staff-and-volunteers.